WattageGuy/My-Home-Assistant-Config/README.md

 mode: single

 ````
-## Food Anouncer - Matroparen:
+## Food Announcer - Matroparen:
-This card lets anyone broadcast a message to devices (made for food announcments):
+This card lets anyone broadcast a message to devices (made for food announcements):

 You need:
 * input_select.matroparen_vem